pkiraly/mqaf-ws/README.md

   with the [MQAF Report](https://github.com/pkiraly/mqaf-report) tool.)
 - `errorMessage` provides some information about the error (if any).

-### Output

-The process produces output in two steps:
+The process moreover produces output files in two steps:

 1. The Java application iterates all the records of the input (based on the `recordAddress` parameter), and generates a Comma Sperated Values file (the default name is `output.csv`, but that can be overwriten by the